jryu/jryu.github.io/backpacking/gears.markdown

 [![Stove Nesting Video](/assets/img/backpacking/windmaster_nesting.jpg)](https://youtu.be/sDUln6SWgJo)

+---

-On [**Backpacking Stoves**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-stove), Jetboil look distinctly different from others.
+In 🔗 [**Backpacking Stoves**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-stove) page, Jetboil products look distinctly different from others.
 Since deciding whether to choose Jetboil makes selecting the rest easy, I will focus my explanation on it.

 ## Jetboil 🔥
 To compare Jetboil with other stoves, we must include the pot that would be used with them, right?
 So, I compared it with the 850mL pot and stove that I use: